History 17.1 United States History through 1877

 Grades will be assigned as follows:

-If taking Pass/No Pass you need at least 70% of the total class points.
+If taking Pass/No Pass you need to earn 408 points to pass the class.

 Standards of Conduct & Plagiarism

 Students who register in SRJC classes are required to abide by the SRJC Student Conduct Standards.
 Violation of the Standards is basis for referral to the Vice President of Student Services or dismissal from class or from the College.
 See the Student Code of Conduct page.

 Collaborating on or copying of tests or homework in whole or in part will be considered an act of academic dishonesty and result in a grade of 0 for that test or assignment.
 Students are encouraged to share information and ideas, but not their work.
 See these links on Plagiarism: